jbeals24/AIStockTrader/README.md

 # AIStockTrader

 This repository holds a number of files used to stream real-time stock, crypto, and forex data.
-It uses an LSTM time series machine learning algorithm to create an automated AI stock market trader.
+It uses an LSTM time series machine learning algorithm to make predictions on real time data and automate trades.
 The `track.py` python file in the main directory creates a websocket stream to track every price change of a stock of your choice.
 To run the file, simply execute `python3 track.py` in the terminal.
 Assuming you have the correct packages installed, you will be prompted to enter the ticker of the stock you would like to track.

 After that, a text file will be automatically generated with the name of the stock and three random ASCII characters appended to it.
 You can see the generated files in the `data` directory.
 You will then be prompted to press `y` if you would like to make live trades, or simply press enter to not.
-The stock price streaming data will be printed to the console and written to the created file.
+The stock price streaming data will be printed to the console and written to the generated file.

+In this project, the Alpaca API is used to create a websocket connection for streaming real-time market data.
+If you are looking to run this program you will need to create a free alpaca account and replace the api keys with your own.
+Click [here](https://docs.alpaca.markets/docs/getting-started) to get started with the Alpaca API.

 # Overview of `binaryPredict.py`